If you are looking to transfer money to Nigeria from Canada, a few things are top of the mind for you as the sender, including:

 If I paid for the transfer via debit card or credit card, the transfer fee would top $40.

-If you are transferring money to Nigeria or another African country (e.g. Ghana, Ethiopia or Zimbabwe) from the U.S. or U.K, the process is the same.
+If you transfer money to Nigeria or another African country (e.g. Ghana, Ethiopia, or Zimbabwe) from the U.S. or U.K, the process is the same.

-That said, you will likely still save money with these companies compared to a traditional bank wire and even companies such as Western Union.
+That said, you will probably still save money with these companies compared to a traditional bank wire and even companies such as Western Union.

 Frequently Asked Questions

-You can send money via wire transfer through your bank or use an international money transfer service such as TransferWise, WorldRemit, and Western Union.
+You can send money via wire transfer through your bank or use an international money transfer service such as WorldRemit, and Western Union.
 The exchange rate you get through online money transfer services is often better than what the big banks offer.
-For example, compared to TransferWise’s mid-market rate, you could suffer a markup ranging from 5% to 10% in some cases.

 Money transfers can be processed as a bank deposit, mobile money, cash pickup, SWIFT payment, and airtime top-up.
 Recipients can pick up their Naira from all the major banks and agent locations within Nigeria.